David Thompson (Barbadian politician): Politics

+Prime Minister

 The DLP won the general election held on 15 January 2008 with 20 seats against 10 for the Barbados Labour Party, which was led by former prime minister Owen Arthur.
 Thompson was sworn in as prime minister on 16 January, becoming Barbados' sixth prime minister and the third to serve under the DLP.
 Thompson was also re-elected to his own seat from St. John constituency with 84% of the vote.
 He announced his Cabinet on 19 January, including himself as Minister of Finance, Economic Affairs and Development, Labour, Civil Service and Energy; it was sworn in on 20 January.

 He never resided at the Prime Minister's Official Residence at Ilaro Court, and stated that he never wanted to move there, and so lived at Mapps, Barbados during his tenure as prime minister.

 The Governor-General scheduled a by-election for 20 January 2011 to fill the vacant seat in the House of Assembly formerly held by Thompson.
 Thompson's wife Mara was the DLP-candidate in the by-election for her late husband's former seat.
 She won the seat by an overwhelming margin, defeating BLP opponent Hudson Griffith 4 613 votes to 553.